-Broad scale vegetation mapping exists for the subject land and surrounds, including the mapping of the Sydney Metropolitan area by the former Office of Environment and Heritage (OEH 2016c).
+Broad scale vegetation mapping exists for the subject land and surrounds, included in the DPE SVTM (2023).
 Cumberland Ecology conducted vegetation surveys on 10 June 2021 to verify and update (where required) the vegetation mapping.
 The vegetation within the subject land and wider study area was ground-truthed to examine and verify the mapping of the condition and extent of the different plant communities.
 Mapping of plant communities within the subject land was undertaken by random meander surveys through patches of vegetation, noting key characteristics of areas in similar broad condition states such as similar tree cover, shrub cover, ground cover, weediness or combinations of these.
 Soils were also inspected.